stimpy77/Qaud/README.md

 For example, someone implementing a dynamic web site, such as an online store, might use `IDataStore<T>` for all data storage operations because he might not know whether the deployed solution will build upon MongoDB, MySQL, SQL Server, or some other server.
+By using `IDataStore<T>` for all DAL, the prototype solution can switch the underlying database, NoSQL, or in-memory data storage implementation by only changing the IoC/DI initializer, assuming `IDataStore<T>` has been generically implemented for the chosen actual database implementation.

 Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`, can utilize in-memory implementations when implementing functional tests.